acornprover/acornprover.org/docs/tutorial/induction.md

 ## Method One: Lots Of Little Theorems

-One way to do prove `threeven_everywhere` is by making the base case and inductive step their own theorems.
+One way to prove `threeven_everywhere` is by making the base case and inductive step their own theorems.
 For example:

 ```acorn
 define threeven_nearby(n: Nat) -> Bool {